darrenocular/ga-project3-save-the-muffin/README.md

 ![merchant order history](./screenshots/merchant-order-history.png)

 4. On the user-side of the app, when the merchant indicates that an order has been collected, the order will move from the user's "Active Orders" tab to the "Order History" tab.
-If an order is not collected by the specified collection date, this will be reflected in the user's "Order History" tab, as status "Uncollected".
+If an order is not collected by the specified collection date, this will be reflected in the user's "Order History" tab, as status "Not Collected".

 ![user-order-uncollected](./screenshots/user-order-uncollected.png)